caproto/caproto/doc/source/basics.rst

     udp_sock = socket.socket(socket.AF_INET, socket.SOCK_DGRAM, socket.IPPROTO_UDP)
     udp_sock.setsockopt(socket.SOL_SOCKET, socket.SO_BROADCAST, 1)

+.. ipython:: python
+    :suppress:

+    udp_sock.settimeout(2)  # should never be tripped, but it help to debug

 A new Channel Access client is required to register itself with a *Repeater*, an independent process that rebroadcasts all UDP traffic on a given host.
 To register, we must send a *request* to the Repeater and recive a *response*.